-Commented [HS4]: "nurturing the health" of the community may be too broad.
+Commented [2]: "nurturing the health" of the community may be too broad.
 Could be reworded to "enhancing public safety and public trust in law enforcement"?

-Commented [HS5]: Good clear purpose, so long as the problems for which the solutions are being crafted are clearly identified first
+Commented [3]: Good clear purpose, so long as the problems for which the solutions are being crafted are clearly identified first

-Commented [HS6]: Good clear purpose, but should specify that the "insights and recommendations" are related to public safety and public trust in law enforcement.
+Commented [4]: Good clear purpose, but should specify that the "insights and recommendations" are related to public safety and public trust in law enforcement.

-Commented [HS7]: Vague Phrase: "better foster community engagement and alignment on issues and opportunities"

-If the meaning of this phrase encompasses the 3 purposes outlined above [ie; (i) "enhance communication" (ii) "identify public safety issues" and (iii) "collaborate to craft solutions to concerns"], then I would delete this phrase/sentence entirely, since these points are covered above.
+Commented [5]: Phrase: "better foster community engagement and alignment" - is the phrase intended to summarize/describe the purposes outlined in the paragraph above?
+Is it different from the purposes of: (i) "enhance communication" (ii) "identify public safety issues" and (iii) "collaborate to craft solutions to concerns"?
+If its meaning is the same as the 3 purposes outlined above, then I would delete the phrase and the sentence it is contained in, here, since these points are covered above.